mseemann/healthkit-sample-generator/README.md

 ## Installation

-healthkit-sample-generator is available through [CocoaPods](http://cocoapods.org).
+HealthKitSampleGenerator is available through [CocoaPods](http://cocoapods.org).
 To install it, simply add the following line to your Podfile:

 ```ruby